oskarij/air-combat-1/grading/grading-ac1.md

 handling is used where appropriate.
 (2p)
 Assert is used at some points where a throw could've been used instead.
 Assert failure will close the program, whereas a throw could instead just show an error message on screen and be much more descriptive.
-1p
+EDIT: Assert use was justified by the group.
+1.5p

-Total 7p
+Total 7.5p

 ## 4. Project extensiveness (0-10p)
   * Project contains features beyond the minimal requirements: Most of